TZstatsADS/Spring2018-Project2-Group6/README.md

 ![screenshot](/app/Demo-for-Query-Map/app/www/scatterplot2.png)

 The above plot shows the relationship between crime frequency and the rent.
-WE notice that areas with high rent prices have a lower incidence of crime.
+We notice that areas with high rent prices have a lower incidence of crime.
 However, Chelsea and Clinton area seem to be an abnormality as both the rent prices and crime frequency are high.

 We also observe that crime in Manhattan is fairly evenly distributed with higher incidence of crime in Midtown area (towards the West Side), and Uptown Area.